BaturalpArisoy/stac2cube/README.md

 #### a) Verify Access
     $ dssusrinfo all
-find if `pr94no-dss-0001` is listed
+`pr94no-dss-0001` should be in the list.

-#### b) Initiliaze Micromamba
+#### b) Initialize Micromamba
-If EORC DSS listed and micromamba haven't been activated yet, micromamba should be initiliazed on the _terrabyte_ login-node:
+If EORC DSS listed and micromamba hasn't been activated yet, micromamba should be initialized on the _terrabyte_ login-node:
 ```sh
 $ module use /dss/dsstbyfs01/pn56su/pn56su-dss-0020/usr/share/modules/files/
 $ module load micromamba